I have too many plants to monitor in a realistic time frame each week. What should I do?

 Photos to the right illustrate the two different random transect methods described here.
 Click on the photos to englarge them.

 The site depicted is approximately 25 acres of CRP land in Wisconsin.
 It would be difficult for this volunteer to locate and record observations on each plant at the site, so a sub-sampling technique is used.
 Since the site is a large grassland and the milkweed occurs throughout the site (even though there are some patches), the transect method is chosen for this site.
 Above are two different techniques for implementing the transect method.
-In the first graphic, the volunteer chooses a random first direction for their transect by tossing a pencil in the air and traveling in the direction it points.
+In the first graphic, a random direction is regenerated for their transect by tossing a pencil in the air and traveling in the direction it points.
+Each time the volunteer reaches the boundary of their site, they toss the pencil and generate another random direction.
+If this method is used and the random direction points outside your site, simply turn 180 degrees and travel the same straight line transect back into the site (this is shown in the 2nd and 6th random directions in the graphic).
+They continue to generate transects until they feel they have an adequate sample size.
+In the second graphic, the volunteer chooses a random direction for their first transect by tossing a pencil in the air and traveling in the direction it points.
 Then, the volunteer turns 90 degrees back into their site and walks that straight-line transect across the site.
 They continue turning 90 degrees back into their site and walking additional transects until they feel that they have obtained an adequate amount of data for their site.
-In the second graphic, the transect method is also used, but a random direction is regenerated each time the volunteer reaches the boundary of their site and they then walk in that direction.
-If this method is used and the random direction points outside your site, simply turn 180 degrees and travel the same straight line transect back into the site (this is shown in the 2nd and 6th random directions in the graphic).
-Again, keep generating transects until you feel you have an adequate sample size.

 When using either transect method described above, observe every milkweed that falls within arms distance along that transect.
 Whichever method you choose, remember that it is important for your methods to be consistent from week to week.
 You can and should change your starting location each week, and thus will probably never walk the same set of transects during your weekly monitoring activities.
 In any case, use the same methodology each week, whether you are running transects or using the systematic approach described below.